Please read the nominees' quotes and vote.

 V. Victoria Shroff

-Access to justice is a fundamental right.
-It's the very foundation of a just society.
+Access to justice is a fundamental right and is the very foundation of an equitable and just society.
 We all play a part in ensuring that our legal system is inclusive, so that everyone is served and empowered.
 I've devoted much of my career as an educator and animal law lawyer increasing access to justice for all.
-I encourage you to join me.
+Please join me.

 Advancing gender equity in the life sciences sector is a key priority, whether it be in research, the health system, or life sciences companies.
 A diverse and inclusive workforce leads to new ideas, perspectives, and approaches that drive scientific discoveries, innovative products, and solutions benefitting us all.
 Strong leadership across the sector is essential to making real and meaningful progress.

 As an Indigenous woman, I believe our actions today will affect the well being of seven generations ahead of us and that it takes a community to raise a child.
 I choose to support early learning and child care because YWCA Vancouver is helping raise awareness about the challenges women face with childcare, allowing children to lead healthier and happier lives.